Part IV: Disruption and New Digital Customer Experience

 Increasingly, online options have become core necessities.
 Payment by check, face-to-face support, and mailed documents will soon be quaint and irrelevant.

-New tech, of course, is having deep effects on businesses as well, enabling companies to transform themselves internally.
-Many companies in financial services use multiple external systems; but before this new tech, mid-market businesses lacked the resources to integrate them effectively.
+New technology, of course, is having deep effects on businesses as well, enabling companies to transform themselves internally.
+Many companies in financial services use multiple external systems; but before this new technology, mid-market businesses lacked the resources to integrate them effectively.
 Now disparate departments and systems can be integrated and streamlined, dramatically reducing waste and delays.

 Where We’re Seeing It